sreejithdikru/sem2Cprogram/Readme.md

  # C is love

-**This is where I push the random c programs which I code when I feel bored. **
+**This is where I push the random c programs which I code when I'm bored.**